 How do I get a PSI element?

-e.getData(LangDataKeys.PSI_ELEMENT).
-Note: if an editor is currently open and the element under caret is a reference, this will return the result of resolving the reference.
-This may or may not be what you need.
+Note: If an editor is currently open and the element under caret is a reference, this will return the result of resolving the reference.

 What can I do with PSI elements?